-Data and Project managers wanted
+Data manager wanted

-Download full job descriptions:
+Download full job description:

 For all details on how to apply for

 please go to the full adverts listed on the Museum's current vacancies.

 Having received a large number of proposals of a high standard we are very pleased to announce that the selection of the main DeWorm3 trail site is now complete.

 Following the final recommendations provided by the external review panel, the following research partners for the main DeWorm3 trial sites were identified:

 - Benin - Institut de Recherche Clinique du Bénin (IRCB); Institut de Recherche pour le Développement (IRD).